Why Anecdotal Evidence is Unreliable: The Case Against Raspberry Ketones and Dr. Oz

 For the anecdotal evidence, the individuals may have been cherry-picked for their stories, or perhaps they came forward with the stories on their own initiative.
 Either way, their results are not typical.
 Unfortunately, our minds are wired to deceive us.
 We tend to place a higher weight on dramatic, personal stories and to create causal connections.
 To get the true picture, you have to go beyond a handful of impressive stories and get the larger context that a representative sample provides.

-How Statistics Overcome Anecdotal Evidence
+How Statistics Overcomes Anecdotal Evidence

 In statistics, there are a two general approaches to determine whether a supplement promotes weight loss: observational studies and randomized controlled trials (RCTs).

 In an observational study, researchers measure all relevant factors in a representative sample, and then create a statistical model to understand the role of each factor.
 For each person, you measure variables such as diet, exercise, basal metabolic rate, health, etc., and the consumption of dietary supplements.
 Once you factor in the role of everything else, you can determine whether the supplement is associated with weight loss.
 Anecdotal evidence gives you none of this vital, contextual information.

 Another approach is through randomized controlled trials (RCTs).
 RCTs randomly assign subjects to control and treatment groups.
 This process helps assure that the groups are similar to each other when treatment begins.
 Therefore, any post-study differences between groups shouldn’t be due to prior differences.
 RCTs are more powerful than observational studies because they allow you to make causal conclusions about the effect of the treatment.

 It aggravates me that Dr. Oz promotes the use of supplements based on anecdotal evidence.
 As a medical doctor, he must have some science in his background.
 He should know better.
 And there is real danger involved in taking supplements that have not been clinically tested in humans.